 If you’re coming from the north, reverse this itinerary to start in Nha Trang and finish in Ho Chi Minh city.

 - Ho Chi Minh City, 2 days.
-Soak up the culture in Ho Chi Minh City, take a a day trip to the Mekong Delta, and leave time to explore the amazing craft beer scene in the city.
+Soak up the culture in Ho Chi Minh City, discover the best craft beer in Saigon, and take a day trip to the Mekong Delta.

 - Mui Ne, 2 days.
 Retreat to the beach, try your hand at kite surfing, and visit the Mui Ne Sand dunes.